osm-fr/osmose-backend/doc/0-Index.md

 Backends can be this project or any other application able to produce issues lists in the Osmose-QA XML format and able to upload it to the Frontend.

 This Backend project is composed by an engine and lot of the rules of validation written in analyzers.
-An analyzer can implemented multiple checks, and so report many class of issues.
+An analyzer can implement multiple checks, and so report many class of issues.

-There are several type of analyzers, they implement a particular way to access the data.
+There are several type of analyzers, each type implementing a particular way to access the data.

 ## Analyzers organization